jfvilasPersonal/oberkorn/docs/scenarios.md

 # JWT Authorizator usage scenarios
-In this section you will find different typical scenarios whe JWTA can be used.
+In this section you will find different typical scenarios where Oberkorn can be used.
 Please review them and check if any of them matches your needs.

-If you have an scenarios that is not covered here, please contact us in order to review it and help you on how to configure JWTA to protect your applications.
+If you have a scenario that is not covered here, please contact us in order to review it and help you on how to configure Oberkorn to protect your applications.

 ## Basic scenario: a static HTML application
 The simplest web application we can find is a classical 90-like web application, that is, a static HTML application containing static resources only.
 In such an application we may find the need for protecting some parts of the application, for example restrict the administrators area.
 Let's work on a simple sample.